sepehrsut/group6-Falahati/README.md

 ![alt text](https://github.com/FAHM7380/group6-Falahati/blob/main/Final%20Project/photo_2021-02-10_09-14-13.jpg?raw=true)

-Using data3 and data1 that put in Data exc, the estimated monthly payment next year for each unit is about 401 thousand tomans.
+Using data3 and data1 that in Data exc folder, next year's estimated monthly payment for each unit is about 401 thousand tomans.

  **[⬆ back to top](#table-of-contents)**